-Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and one of the most commonly abused prescription drugs in the country.
+Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and among the most commonly abused prescription drugs in the country.

 Many people who abuse Oxycodone start out by taking a prescribed amount — but as their body develops a tolerance to the drug, they need a higher dose to maintain the same relief or high.